722: Molecular and Cellular Neuroscience (722A, B, C)

 - Proficiency with the interpretation of both qualitative and quantitative experimental data.

-- Exposure and training in scientific ethics as applied to the neurosciences.
+- Exposure and training in scientific ethics and rigor and reproducibility as applied to the neurosciences.

 Competencies that we aim to achieve related to health science include: